everyleaf/hotwire_ja/turbo/handbook/streams.md

 <details>
 <summary>原文</summary>

-By default, Turbo Streams support [eight values for its `action` attribute](https://turbo.hotwired.dev/reference/streams#the-seven-actions).
+By default, Turbo Streams support [nine values for its `action` attribute](https://turbo.hotwired.dev/reference/streams#the-seven-actions).
 If your application needs to support other behaviors, you can override the `event.detail.render` function.

-For example, if you'd like to expand upon the eight actions to support `<turbo-stream>` elements with `[action="alert"]` or `[action="log"]`, you could declare a `turbo:before-stream-render` listener to provide custom behavior:
+For example, if you'd like to expand upon the nine actions to support `<turbo-stream>` elements with `[action="alert"]` or `[action="log"]`, you could declare a `turbo:before-stream-render` listener to provide custom behavior:

 ```javascript
 addEventListener("turbo:before-stream-render", ((event) => {